-The Institute for American Universities was founded in 1957, and is one of Europe's oldest universities based on the American system, while the university is housed among the largest study abroad programs.
+The Institute for American Universities was founded in 1957, and is one of Europe's oldest universities based on the American system.
+The university is known for being one of the largest study abroad programme provider.
 You can also study abroad at IAU campus in Madrid.

-The Institute for American Universities specializes in humanities, social studies, business and the arts.
-The teaching of many of the subjects takes place in English, as the vast majority of the students are Americans.
-In addition, many international students from all over the world come every semester at IAU.
+The Institute for American Universities specializes in humanities, social studies, business and arts.
+The courses are taught in English, as the vast majority of the students are Americans.
+In addition, many international students from all over the world are coming each semester to study at IAU.

 The teaching takes place in smaller classes which means that your learning is in focus.
-Further, an important and interesting detail for many students is that IAU incorporates field tours into the study program, which is well organized by the teachers.
+Furthermore, an important and interesting detail for many students is that IAU incorporates field tours into their study program, which is well organized by the lecturers.

 IAUs campus in Barcelona is centrally located in the downtown Plaça de Catalunya area, near a metro stop, Las Ramblas, the Gothic quarter and many of Barcelona's famous attractions.
 The facilities are completely renovated to adapt the necessities and needs of students in the 21st century.